Share a Recipe

 - In a large bowl, combine dough thoroughly with a pastry cutter or fork.
 Dough will be crumbly.

-- Lightly press into a lightly greased 15 by 10 inch cookie sheet, so that the mixture extends to the edges.
-Sprinkle top of shortbread with sugar.
+- Lightly press into a lightly greased 13 by 9 inch cookie sheet, so that the mixture extends to the edges.

 - Bake at 350ºF in a preheated oven about 20-25 minutes or until slightly golden brown.
 Cut immediately, but let cool before taking shortbread from pan.
 Vanilla (1/2 tsp) may be added.
+Sprinkle with powdered sugar when cooled.
 Store shortbread in an airtight container.

 Notes